moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 # For Creator Studio Developers

-## Step 1: Check you have built a Creator Studio Connector for your middleware / APIM tool
+## Step 1: Validate you have built a Creator Studio Connector for your middleware / APIM tool

-This step was outlined in the Prerequisites section above, and should be completed before you begin building your plugin.
+A connector to your [middleware tool](https://developer.moveworks.com/creator-studio/program-management/automation-tools/) is required before you can build a Creator Studio plugin.
 If you do not have a connector for your middleware tool, you can learn more about how to build one in our [Connector Configuration Guide](https://developer.moveworks.com/creator-studio/integrations/outbound/connector-configuration/).

 ## Step 2: Test required APIs with Postman